fortinetsolutions/Azure-Templates/FortiGate/Active-Passive-HA-w-Azure-LBs/README.md

       set unicast-hb-peerip 10.0.3.4
     end

-Next you need to apply the license unless you are using PAYG licensing.
+Next, apply the license unless using PAYG licensing.
 To apply BYOL licenses, first register the licenses with http://support.fortinet.com and download the .lic files.
-Note, these files may not work until 30 minutes after it's initiall created.
+Note, these files may not work until 30 minutes after initially created.

 Next, connect via HTTPS to both FortiGates via their management addresses and upload unique license files for each.